 Prepare for mapping your site

-Before you run a habitat mapping activity with your class, use the steps below to prepare for the sessions and get set up on the app, to make the activities run as smoothly as possible.
+Before you run a habitat mapping activity with your class, use the steps below to prepare for the sessions and get familiar with the Habitat Mapper tool, to make the activities run as smoothly as possible.

 By mapping your site, you will be collaborating with research scientists at the Natural History Museum on real science research into how we can support nature in our villages, towns and cities.